samhocevar/unicode-emoji/ReadMe.txt

-This directory contains the data files for UTR #51 Unicode Emoji, Version 3.0
+This directory contains data files for UTR #51 Unicode Emoji, Version 4.0